window

 Setting a property in window

-Moreover, scripts that are not connected to each other in any way are almost always connected on webpages.
+Moreover, on web pages, we can find various scripts which are not connected to each other.
 These can be various counters from analytical systems, marketing tools, and other such things.
 They all have access to the same window

-in one script may accidentally break the work of another script that uses the same global property.
+in one script and accidentally break the work of another script that uses the same global property.

 window